myerspat/pyMAISE/docs/source/user_guide.rst

 The classical models use `scikit-learn <https://scikit-learn.org/stable/index.html>`_ model wrappers and the neural networks are based on `Keras <https://keras.io>`_.
 For more information on the models themselves refer to the :ref:`Machine Learning Models <models>` section.

-To initialize each of your desired models specify their pyMAISE specific names in the ``models`` list in a dicitonary.
+To initialize each of your desired models, specify their pyMAISE specific names in the ``models`` list in a dicitonary.
 Then for each of the models define a dictionary of hyper-parameters you'd like to change.
 Only parameters with values different from their scikit-learn or Keras defaults must be specified.
 These parameters will define the values that remain constant throughout tuning or the initial guess for random and Bayesian search.
 Refer to the :ref:`Model Dictionary Templates <model_temp>` section for a dictionary of parameters for each model.
 As an example, lets initialize ``linear``, ``lasso``, and ``rforest`` with 200 estimators:

 .. code-block:: python